Search and Buy Flights Online with Air Astana and Alternative Airlines

 Almaty International Airport

 Almaty International Airport is the largest international airport in Kazakhstan.
 It is located about 15 km (9.3 mi) northeast of Almaty, the country's largest city and commercial capital.
-Airlines that fly from and to Almaty International Airport include Asiana Airlines, Aeroflot, KLM, Pegasus, Turkish Airlines.
+Airlines that fly from and to Almaty International Airport include Asiana Airlines, Aeroflot, KLM, Pegasus, Turkish Airlines and Bek Air.
+It is expected that FlyFrystan will soon operate domestic routes out of the airport.

 Air Astana News